carpentries/workshop-template/index.md

 {% include dc/schedule.html %}
 {% elsif site.carpentry == "lc" %}
 {% include lc/schedule.html %}
-{% elsif site.carpentry == "pilot" %}
+{% elsif site.carpentry == "incubator" %}
+This workshop is teaching a lesson in [The Carpentries Incubator](https://carpentries-incubator.org/).
+Please check [the lesson homepage]({{ site.incubator_lesson_site }}) for a list of lesson sections and estimated timings.
+{% endif %}

+{% if site.pilot %}
 The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.
 The workshop will include regular breaks.
-If you would like to know the timing of these breaks in advance, please [contact the workshop organisers](#contact).
-For a list of lesson sections and estimated timings, [visit the lesson homepage]({{ site.lesson_site }}).
+Please [contact the workshop organisers](#contact) if you would like more information about the planned schedule.
+{% endif %}

 {% comment %}
 Edit/replace the text above if you want to include a schedule table.
 See the contents of the _includes/custom-schedule.html file for an example of